Where to go canyoning in France this summer?

 Canyon des Ecouges (Vercors)

-Less than an hour from Grenoble, the Canyon des Ecouges in the Vercors is also reserved for more experienced practitioners (especially for its high part).
-The place is one of the most famous in the region: abseils up to 28 meters and waterfalls up to 70 meters should delight thrill seekers.
-Special mention for a zip line crossing!
+Less than an hour from Grenoble, the Canyon des Ecouges in the Vercors is also reserved for more experienced practitioners (especially on the upper section).
+This is one of the best-known canyons in the region, with abseils of up to 28 meters and waterfalls of up to 70 meters.
+Special mention for a zip-line crossing!

 Canyon of Chassezac (Lozère)

-6 hours of descent to cover the entirety of the one nicknamed "the Pearl of the Cevennes".
-Accessible to all levels, the Canyon du Chassezac also requires a good physical condition.
-Several escape routes make it a fun and very varied spot (abseiling, jumps, slides, swimming...).
+A 6-hour descent covers the entire length of the canyon nicknamed "the Pearl of the Cévennes".
+Accessible to all levels, the Canyon du Chassezac also requires a good level of fitness.
+Several escape routes make it a fun and varied spot (abseiling, jumps, slides, swimming...).

 Canyon of the Lower Bitet (Pyrénées-Atlantiques)

-Direction the Pyrénées-Atlantiques to discover the Canyon du Bitet Inférieur south of Pau.
-Count 5 to 6 hours to come to the end of this spot offering a small particularity: a short underground passage which left memorable memories to those who ventured there.
+Head for the Pyrénées-Atlantiques to discover the Canyon du Bitet Inférieur south of Pau.
+Allow 5 to 6 hours to complete this spot, which has one special feature: a short underground passage that has left a lasting impression on those who have ventured there.

-You will have understood that canyoning is a varied sport, delighting the eyes as much as the thirst for adventure.
-There are many courses open to all levels but often requiring a certain physical fitness.
-So for a sporty and fun holiday this summer, you now know where to go!
+As you will have gathered, canyoning is a varied sport, delighting both the eyes and the thirst for adventure.
+There are numerous routes open to all levels, but they often require a certain level of physical fitness.
+So if you're looking for a sporty, fun-filled vacation this summer, now you know where to go!